Nabil Salameh: Al Darawish

-In 1988 Salameh founded the band Al Darawish.
+In 1988 Salameh founded the band in Bari (Apulia) the band: Al Darawish.
 The group invented a style of their own by playing several instruments coming from various areas of the Mediterranean region.

 In 1990, Al Darawish took part in the Biennale des Jeunes Créateurs d'Europe et de la Méditerranée in Marseille.
 In 1991 they were selected and performed for the musical festival Arezzo Wave among other artists, then played at Carrefour de la Mediterranée in Thessaloniki in Greece.

 In 1993, Al Darawish recorded their first album Al Darawish, which was presented live from the auditorium of the national network RAI Radiotelevisione Italiana on Radio3.
 In the same year Al Darawish were guests at the Babylon festival in Iraq.

 In 1994, Nabil performed in Bari for the very first time with the Israeli singer Achinoam Nini aka Noa, with whom he has sung many times during his career.

 In 1995, Al Darawish were guests at Musicultura for the sixth edition of Premio Città Recanati and to the acclaimed Concerto del Primo Maggio, a musical event held every year on Labour Day in Rome.
 In July 1995 the movie Trafitti da un raggio di sole was released, with Al Darawish signing the soundtrack and Nabil playing a part himself as an actor.
 In 1996, Al Darawish recorded their second album Radio Dervish.